-If using GNSS, the aircraft navigation equipment must provide an alert if the probability of SIS errors causing a lateral position error greater than 2 NM exceeds $1 \times 10-7$ per hour.
+If using GNSS, the aircraft navigation equipment must provide an alert if the probability of SIS errors causing a lateral position error greater than 2 NM exceeds 1×10^{-7} per hour.

-(b) Criteria for specific navigation systems:

-Positioning data from other types of navigation sensors (other than GNSS) may be integrated with the GNSS data provided the other positioning data do not cause position errors exceeding the TSE budget.
-Otherwise, means should be provided to deselect the other navigation sensor types.
+- (b) The operator must ensure that the following requirements for specific navigation systems are met: - Positioning data from other types of navigation sensors, other than GNSS, may be integrated with the GNSS data if the other positioning data do not cause position errors exceeding the TSE budget.